AV-98-Ingram/LeetCodeSolutions/December/Readme.md

 **354-Russian_doll_envelopes**
 - Sort the envelopes in groups by width, then sort heights within each group.
 Finally perform DFS on groups.

+**632-Smallest_range_covering_elements_from_k_lists**
+- As the problem gives a set of order-list of numbers, I quickly thought of merge-sort.
+Following the idea, I merge sorted all the numbers, each of which is attched with an ID representing the list it comes from.
+Then perform a window slide and match algorithm to find the smallest window.

+**659-Split_array_into_consecutive_subsequences**
+- greedy
+- "given list of numbers are ordered" is one of the keys
+- follow the intuitive match process and make use of the ordered property of the given list.

 **727-Minimum_window_subsequence**
 - brutal force is easy